Adamus7/RayDBG-Blog/source/_posts/2017-06-10-How-to-call-Azure-Management-REST-API-in-Logic-Apps.md

 ---
-title: How to call Azure Management REST API in Logic Apps
+title: How to Call Azure Management REST API in Logic Apps
 date: 2017-06-10 15:26:51
 tags:
 - Auzre